mvanaken/nautilus-columns/CONTRIBUTION.md

         * The second is the relative path to the resource
         * The third is the mime-type of the file.
         * The fourth is the expected result, excluding all empty values.
-1. Run the test.
+1. Run the tests.
-1. If all is green...profit!
+1. If all is green...push it!

 ## Generate language/translation files